jahid-razan/Dashboards/README.md

 The sql code can be found [here](https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql).
 The sql code used in the query editor in tableau.

-  * Marketing Cost:
+  * Marketing Cost ( applicable only for Product_Id >0):

-     * A percentage of revenue is assigned per channel for website channels through tableau parameter

-     * The following logic is used to calculate the marketing cost:  If Product_Id >0 THEN  Marketing cost percentage for a channel * line_total_ex_vat
+     * Marketing Cost for webchannel orders =  Marketing cost percentage for a channel (from tableau parameter) * line_total_ex_vat

      * For bol products a specific percentage is assigned per product.
-The data per product is available on the following table: `hbl-online.purchase_queries.Jahid_bol_commission
+The data per product is available on the following table: *hbl-online.purchase_queries.Jahid_bol_commission*

-     * For ManoMano products from DeWALT, Makita, Metabo,Bosch,HiKOKI, and Hitachi have 12% of the line_total_ex_vat.
+     * For ManoMano products from DeWALT, Makita, Metabo, Bosch, HiKOKI, and Hitachi have 12% of the line_total_ex_vat.
 The rest of the brands have 13% of the line_total_ex_vat

      * Amazon has a marketing cost of 13.48% of the line_total_ex_vat

   * Payment Cost: a percentage of revenue is assigned per channel through tableau parameter, no payment cost is applicable for marketplaces

-      * The following logic is used to calculate the Payment Cost for web channels:  Revenue Applicable For Payment Cost x line_total_ex_vat
+      * Payment Cost =  Revenue Applicable For Payment Cost from the web channel x line_total_ex_vat

-      * Revenue Applicable For Payment Cost: If the revenue is less than 0 no payment cost, If the revenue is >0 then the revenue is applicable for the payment cost
+      * Revenue Applicable For Payment Cost: Revenue Ex Vat >0 condition must be met

-  * WH Cost: assigned per orderline, through tableau parameter
+  * WH Cost

-    * To calculate the WH cost per order: WH_cost_ per_orderline x Order Line
+    * WH cost per order =  WH_cost_ per_orderline (through tableau parameter) x Order Line
     * Orderline : Sum of non zero product ids per order id

-  * RMA Cost:assigned a percentage of revenue per channel through tableau parameter
+  * RMA Cost:

-     * RMA Cost Per Order = Line total Ex Vat x % RMA Cost Per Channel
+     * RMA Cost Per Order = Line total Ex Vat x % RMA Cost Per Channel (from tableau parameter)

   * Shipping Cost: assigned per country, per shipping method, per orderline (hardcoded in the tableau order level shipping cost per order filed)